micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 The orders of the folders in the path matters.
 For example, in the path above, if there is one executable file called `wdi` in the folder `/a/b/c` and another one with the same name in the folder `/usr/local/bin`, then the one executed when the command `wdi` is invoked and will be the command in the folder `/a/b/c` because of the precedence in the path.

 Get comfortable with your `~/.bash_profile`

+[Comment]: (export works for anything.
+We can use it to keep track of other variables we might need like whether something is a dev or production environment.)

 ## Closing Thoughts